MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-on-premises-scanner-use.md

 description: "Learn how to use the Microsoft 365  data loss prevention on premises scanner to monitor file activities and implement protective actions for on premises file shares and on-premises SharePoint folders and document libraries."
 ---

-# Use Microsoft 365 data loss prevention on-premises scanner
+# Use Microsoft 365 data loss prevention on-premises scanner (preview)